 Accessory Navicular Bone

 An accessory navicular bone (also known as an Os Naviculare) is an extra bone on the inside of the foot.
-It is a common finding on many foot x-rays.
+It is a common finding on many foot x-rays (5-15%).
 Most accessory naviculars are asymptomatic (not painful and a normal finding).
 However, in some patients, the prominent bone on the inside of the foot will create discomfort, which leads to difficulty with shoe fitting.
 Alternatively, the tissue between the navicular bone and the “extra” accessory part may become irritated and cause discomfort.
 The diagnosis of a painful accessory navicular is made via physical examination and plain x-rays of the foot.
 Treatment is usually non-operative, often including a change in shoe wear, activity modification, and sometimes an insole to offload the painful area.
-However, patients that have ongoing symptoms once non-surgical treatments are tried, often consider surgery to remove the prominent accessory navicular and, if necessary, reattach the posterior tibial tendon.
+However, patients that have ongoing symptoms once non-surgical treatments are tried, may benefit from surgery to remove the prominent accessory navicular and, if necessary, reattach the posterior tibial tendon.

 Figure 1: Normal Navicular compared to “Accessory” Navicular